lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## Coming Soon

-The following plants are (imho) too small to sell yet, but will be back in stock soon.
+The following plants are (imho) not ready to sell yet, but will be available soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

-- Black chokeberry
+**Note:** at this point in the season (August 31, 2025), many species are beginning to go dormant.
+Thus I can't guarantee that all of these will be available this year.

+- Blue flag iris (Iris versicolor)
-- Blue lobelia
+- Blue lobelia (Lobelia siphilitica)
+- Calico aster (Symphyotrichum lateriflorum)
-- Common bur sedge
+- Common bur sedge (Carex grayi)
-- Common ninebark
-- Downy goldenrod
-- Goat's rue
+- Goat's rue (Tephrosia virginiana)
-- Golden alexanders
-- Heart leaved alexanders
-- New England blazing star
-- Path Rush
+- Hemp dogbane (Apocynum cannabinum)
+- Pearly everlasting (Anaphalis margaritacea)
-- Pennsylvania sedge
+- Pennsylvania sedge (Carex pensylvanica)
-- Showy tick-trefoil
-- Side Oats Grama
-- Virgin's bower clematis
+- Roundheaded bush clover (Lespedeza capitata)
+- Small yellow wild indigo (Baptisia tinctoria)
+- Wild strawberry (Fragaria virginiana)

 ... and more, as we pot them up!

 ## Upcoming Markets

-- **Gardner Farmers' Market**, third Saturdays through October, 9:30am to 1pm, at Waterford Street School in Gardner, MA.
-We will be attending the August 16th and October 18th events.
-- **Lexington Farmers' Market**.
-With Grow Native Massachusetts.
-Tuesday, August 26th, 2025, from 2pm-6:30pm, Practice Field, Worthen Rd, Lexington, MA.
 - **Groton Farmers' Market**.
 Fridays through October 17th, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
 We will not attend every market, however -- we'll update here when we know specific dates.
 - **Brookline Farmers' Market**.
 With Grow Native Massachusetts.
 Thursday, September 4, 1:30-6:30pm, in the Centre St. West Parking Lot in Brookline, MA.
 - **Leominster Farmers' Market**.
 First Saturday of the month through October 2025, usually 11am-2pm.
 Next dates are September 6 and October 4.